Contents: To jump to the topic you would like, click on the links below

 - Health Problems

-- Lack of Assistive Devices
+- Lack of Assistive Devices in the work place.

 Jobs offered to people with disabilities are scarce & studies have shown a correlation between disabilities and poverty.
 Those who are able to get jobs but unable to stabilize a job are often left discouraged & many who had participated, found that they were paid less when compared to their co-workers.